18F/api.data.gov/README.md

 ## Notes

+To edit this site, edit the `Master` branch.
+Changes should take effect within minutes.

 The website content for api.data.gov built with [Middleman](http://middlemanapp.com).

 All contributions are welcome.
 To submit a change, fork this repo, commit your changes, and send us a [pull request](https://help.github.com/articles/using-pull-requests).